yeephycho/densenet-tensorflow/README.md

 # DenseNet-Tensorflow
-An refactor of densenet in low level tensorflow.
+A refactor of densenet in low level tensorflow API.

-Current model is DenseNet-BC-121 with 224 input image size.

-Still under construction.

-## Feature
 No tf.slim

 No tf.layers